-12 Signs Intellectual Intimacy is Your Secret love Language
+12 Signs of Intellectual Intimacy is Your Secret love Language

 Many couples and friends feel close to you but still say, “Something is missing.”
-Minds do not meet at the depth when conversations revolve around chores, schedules, and small talk.
+Minds do not meet at a deep level when conversations revolve around chores, schedules, and small talk.
 That’s where boredom creeps in, attraction fades, and conflict drains your energy.

 What intellectual intimacy means (and why it matters)